clo4/datapacks/nix/README.md

 You can use this same structure to define multiple output packages.

 Unlike `stdenv.mkDerivation`, I'm actually documenting the arguments this takes ;)

 - `name` is a **string** which is the name of the data pack
 - `version` is a **string**, the version of the data pack
 - `src` is a **path** to a directory containing the `pack.mcmeta` - this is the source that will be built.
 - `include` is an **optional list of strings** which is the additional files that will be included.
 By default,
-- `prepare` is an **optional string**, a Bash script that will execute before the contents are zipped.
+- `preprocess` is an **optional string**, a Bash script that will execute before the contents are zipped.
 - `packNameFormat` is a **function** that generates the name of the output zip file.
 It takes an attrset with the following properties, and returns a string:
   - `name` - the name of the data pack
   - `version` - the version of the data pack
   - `minGameVersion` - the minimum Minecraft version that the data pack supports (inferred from `pack.mcmeta`)
   - `maxGameVersion` - the maximum Minecraft version that the data pack supports (inferred from `pack.mcmeta`)

+You can still use any of the other attributes that `stdenv.mkDerivation` uses, although this is all that is necessary to use to build a data pack.